Diabetes Mellitus Type 2 In Adults

 - Hypoglycemic medicine: This medicine may be given to decrease the amount of sugar in your blood.
 Hypoglycemic medicine helps your body move the sugar to your cells, where it is needed for energy.

 - Insulin: You may need to take insulin if your diabetes cannot be controlled with nutrition, exercise, or other diabetes medicine.
-You may need 1 or more doses of insulin each day.
 Insulin can be injected or given through an insulin pump.
 Ask your primary healthcare provider which method is best for you.
-You must take insulin correctly.
-You will be taught how to give the insulin doses.
+You or a family member will be taught how to give insulin injections if this is the best method for you.
+Your family member can give you the injections if you are not able.
+Take your insulin as directed.
+Too much insulin may cause your blood sugar level to go too low.

 - Take your medicine as directed.
 Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.